FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 ## Citizen's Defense Force

-> The last hope of a people thrust into conflict, everyone of fighting age and shape with whatever implements they can scrounge to defend their homes.
+> The last hope of a people thrust into conflict, everyone of fighting age & shape with implements scrounged to defend their homes.

+{width="wide"}
 | Name                                    |      ME       |      MI       |    MO    |    R    |   T   | Traits                        |
 | :-------------------------------------- | :-----------: | :-----------: | :------: | :-----: | :---: | :---------------------------- |
 | **First Citizens** [Heavy Cavalry] (7)  | 5+ / 4+ / 5+  |       -       | 5+ / 10" | 6 / 4+  |   3   | Defiant, Unerring             |